 - Aggregate Limit: $3,000,000

-If your school offers malpractice coverage while on away rotations and doesn't meet this criteria, you will have to purchase supplement malpractice insurance.
+If your school offers malpractice coverage for away rotations and doesn't meet this criteria, you will have to purchase supplement malpractice insurance.

 Conflict of Dates

-Many students' academic calendars do not align with our own but we cannot switch dates.
+Many students' academic calendars do not align with our own, but we cannot switch dates.
 We must adhere to our own dates to allow the maximum number of spots for students to rotate.
-Many students may incorporate a week of vacation time to make the schedules work.
+Some students incorporate a week of vacation time to make the schedules work.